 - 1. File Maintenance: Respondent is responsible to maintain all program related files accurately and completely.
-Such maintenance includes retaining a hard copy file of all documents pertaining to program enrollment, eligibility, participation, progress reports, services provided or other participant activities during program participation. - 2.
+Such maintenance includes retaining a hard copy file of all documents pertaining to program enrollment, eligibility, participation, progress reports, services provided or other participant activities during program participation.
+Grantees will be responsible for inputting required data through the SAGE (System for Administering Grants Electronically) system. - 2.
 Confidentiality: Respondent will secure participant information in a location that is accessible only to authorized employees of the respondent and ensure that all participant information is kept confidential at all times, as required by the law. - 3.
 Archiving of Files: Respondent will maintain a list of all participants of the pre-apprenticeship program and maintain a copy of participant's files for its records for seven years. - 4.
-Performance Reviews: Respondent understands that LWD maintains the right to conduct random and scheduled programmatic and fiscal performance reviews. - 5.
-Trainings and Meetings: Respondent is responsible for attending relevant meetings and trainings offered by LWD as well as those required by the State of New Jersey as part of the continuous improvement strategy for professional development and grant administration. - 6.
-Communication: Respondent is responsible for maintaining regular communication and informing LWD of any issues that arise that might impact the respondent's ability to successfully meet the requirements of the scope of work.
+Performance Reviews: Respondent understands that NJDOL maintains the right to conduct random and scheduled programmatic and fiscal performance reviews. - 5.
+Trainings and Meetings: Respondent is responsible for attending relevant meetings and trainings offered by NJDOL as well as those required by the

+State of New Jersey as part of the continuous improvement strategy for professional development and grant administration.

+6. Communication: Respondent is responsible for maintaining regular communication and informing NJDOL of any issues that arise that might impact the respondent's ability to successfully meet the requirements of the scope of work.